 Just click the links to find out more about these amazing natural parks.

-Star gazing in the Serranía Celtibérica
+Star Gazing in the Serranía Celtibérica

 With minimal light pollution, the Serranía Celtibérica boasts some of the clearest skies on Earth, making it an ideal destination for stargazing.